• Sign In

 Case law signals on delegated fiscal law-making

-• Mlilo v Minister of Finance & Economic Development (HH 605 of 2019): widely cited for holding that ministerial action (and the enabling approach in the Finance Act context) was unconstitutional in the setting used in that case, with discussion of constitutional limits on delegating primary law-making power (including s 134 concerns).
+• Mlilo v Minister of Finance & Economic Development (HH 605 of 2019): widely cited for holding that ministerial action (and the enabling approach in the Finance Act context) was unconstitutional in the setting used in that case, with discussion of constitutional limits on delegating primary law-making power (including section 134 concerns).
 A full judgment copy is hosted by Veritas.

 • Gonese I v Minister of Finance and Economic Development (HH 265-22): the judgment is publicly indexed (official PDF location identified), but the full text could not be retrieved in this session due to repeated timeouts; media/legal commentary reports it concerned statutory instrument–based fiscal changes and constitutional limits on ministerial fiscal law-making, subject to Constitutional Court confirmation.
 Case text: unavailable here (unspecified).